 Kalemegdan Park & Belgrade Fortress

-Your trip will begin with pick up from your hotel/accommodation in Belgrade.
-We’ll not stay in the vehicle for a long time since our first stop is Kalemegdan, the oldest and largest park in the city center, and the magnificent Belgrade Fortress.
-Starting from Leopold’s Gate, we will pass by the remains of the Roman castrum – Singidunum and the medieval walls built upon it – Zindan Gate, Despot’s Gate, Jakšića Tower, all dating back to the 15th century.
+Your trip will begin with a pick-up from your hotel/accommodation in Belgrade.
+We won’t stay in the vehicle for long, as our first stop is Kalemegdan, the oldest and largest park in the city center, and the magnificent Belgrade Fortress.
+Starting from Leopold’s Gate, we will pass by the remains of the Roman castrum – Singidunum- and the medieval walls built upon it, including Zindan Gate, Despot’s Gate, and Jakšića Tower, all dating back to the 15th century.
 We will visit two Orthodox churches in this part of the fortress: The Chapel of St Petka and Ružica Church (Virgin Mary Church).
-Entering the Upper town (Gornji grad), we will see the magnificent sight of two rivers’ confluence: the Sava and the Danube.
+Entering the Upper town (Gornji grad), we will see the magnificent sight of the confluence of two rivers: the Sava and the Danube.

 The Victor monument

-We will continue our walk through the Upper town: the Victor monument by world-renowned sculptor Ivan Meštrovic, one of Belgrade’s landmarks, the Roman well, the King’s gate, and the Sava promenade, the Damat Ali Pasha Tomb, Clock Gate, and Clock Tower.
-Passing by Military Museum and through Istanbul’s gate, we will leave the fortress behind us, entering Kalemegdan Park again.
-There is a Monument of Gratitude to France by Ivan Meštrovic in the park and many busts representing the famous Serbian man of letters.
-Here we’ll enter the vehicle again and continue with our tour.
+We will continue our walk through the Upper Town: the Victor Monument by world-renowned sculptor Ivan Meštrović, one of Belgrade’s landmarks; the Roman Well; the King’s Gate; the Sava Promenade; the Damat Ali Pasha Tomb; the Clock Gate; and the Clock Tower.
+Passing by the Military Museum and through Istanbul’s gate, we will leave the fortress behind us, entering Kalemegdan Park again.
+There is a Monument of Gratitude to France (again by Ivan Meštrović) in the park, and many busts of the famous Serbian writers.
+We’ll re-enter the vehicle and continue our tour.

 New Belgrade

 Continuing with our tour, we’ll have a chance to see New Belgrade’s impressive modern architecture.
-Built as a new part of the town, after WWII and during the socialist regime, it has many remarkable buildings.
-Ex-Central Committee of the Communist Party, Federal Executive Council, also known as Palace of Federation, Genex Tower or Western Gate of Belgrade, Sava Center, one of the biggest congress halls in this part of Europe, etc. Even the famous MOMA museum from New York dedicated a special exhibition called “Toward a Concrete Utopia” to New Belgrade’s architecture.
-New Belgrade will show you this city’s different face, including the buildings architecturally similar to former Eastern block “brutalist” style and modern business buildings built in recent decades.
-Finally, we will pass by the restaurant “Novak,” owned by the famous tennis player Novak Đoković’s family, and the Belgrade Arena, the most important sports venue in this part of Europe.
+Built as a new part of the town after WWII and during the socialist regime, it has many remarkable buildings.
+Former Central Committee of the Communist Party; Federal Executive Council; also known as the Palace of Federation, Genex Tower, or the Western Gate of Belgrade; Sava Center, one of the largest congress halls in this part of Europe; etc. Even the famous MOMA in New York dedicated a special exhibition, “Toward a Concrete Utopia,” to the architecture of New Belgrade.
+New Belgrade will show you the city’s different face, including buildings in the architecturally similar former Eastern Bloc “brutalist” style and modern business buildings built in recent decades.
+Finally, we will pass by the restaurant “Novak,” owned by the family of the famous tennis player Novak Đoković, and the Belgrade Arena, the most important sports venue in this part of Europe.

 Zemun neighborhood

-After New Belgrade, we’ll reach Zemun, the northern area of Belgrade, characteristic of its Central European appearance, charming quarters, cobblestone streets, and fish restaurants on the Danube River banks.
+After New Belgrade, we’ll reach Zemun, a northern area of Belgrade known for its Central European architecture, charming quarters, cobblestone streets, and fish restaurants along the Danube River.
 We’ll pass by Avijatičarski Trg, where the old city of Zemun begins.
-With the massive monument to WWII heroes, this square is surrounded by Zemun’s oldest elementary school building and the Air Force Ministry, one of the finest examples of modernism in pre-war Yugoslav architecture.
-We’ll continue with our ride through the main street called Gospodska Street, where we have a chance to see some beautiful examples of Zemun architecture: the Post Office, Hotel Central, Town Museum, the House with a Sundial, etc.
+Surrounded by the massive monument to WWII heroes and the Air Force Ministry, one of the finest examples of modernist architecture in pre-war Yugoslavia, this square is home to Zemun’s oldest elementary school building.
+We’ll continue our ride along Gospodska Street, where we can see beautiful examples of Zemun architecture, including the Post Office, Hotel Central, the Town Museum, and the House with a Sundial.

-Following, we’ll leave the vehicle on the Danube bank and start our walking tour through the heart of old Zemun.
+We’ll leave the vehicle on the Danube bank and begin our walking tour through the heart of old Zemun.
 We’ll continue along the bank of the Danube River – Zemun Promenade, where numerous old fish restaurants have nested under the shade of the century-old plane trees.
 Passing by the oldest Orthodox church of St. Nicholas from the 17th century, we’ll climb the Gardos Hill – the heart of Old Zemun.
 Its curvy cobblestone streets and small houses will give you the impression that Zemun is a melting pot of Mediterranean and Middle European cultures.
-When we reach the top of the hill, we’ll see the remains of the Zemun citadel, which still stands alongside the Millennium Tower in the center, Zemun’s central landmark.
-This romantic construction, built in a mixture of historical styles at the end of the 19th century, served to mark the southernmost point of the Austro-Hungarian Empire.
+When we reach the top of the hill, we’ll see the remains of the Zemun citadel, which still stands alongside the Millennium Tower, Zemun’s central landmark.
+This romantic structure, built in a mix of historical styles at the end of the 19th century, marked the southernmost point of the Austro-Hungarian Empire.
 The majestic view from the top of the tower will leave you breathless: Zemun Old Town from above, but also the confluence of the two rivers and the Belgrade Fortress on the other side.
 We’ll head down Gardos Hill to the town center and arrive at the Main City Square, where a daily market is located.
 Old buildings, including the Bishop’s Office and the Roman Catholic Church of the Blessed Virgin, dating back to the 18th century, surround the square.
 We’ll conclude our walking tour here, and you’ll have some free time for lunch, coffee, or simply to explore the streets of Zemun.

 Lunch break